OctopusDeploy/docs/src/pages/docs/deployments/databases/sql-server/redgate.md

 Use the Octopus Web Portal to register a Listening Tentacle.
 You will need to download the Tentacle onto the server and select Listening as the communication mode.

 Follow the wizard.
-The thumbprint for the server for this form can be found on the add worker screen or in {{Configuration,Thumbprint}}.
+The thumbprint for the server for this form can be found on the add worker screen or in **Configuration ➜ Thumbprint**.
 This is the thumbprint of the server's certificate.
 The server and the Tentacle will exchange the certificates to ensure a two-way trust is established.

 :::highlight
 The thumbprint in this screenshot is from a sample instance of Octopus Deploy.
 Your thumbprint will be different.